Ohio Department of Higher Education

 Strategies at Scale

-Through the support and professional networks of Strong Start to Finish, Ohio-SSTF will scale the following reforms:
+Through the support and professional networks of Strong Start to Finish, Ohio-SSTF through its original grant will scale the following reforms:

 - Issue campus grants that build capacity; these grants may be for faculty/staff release time, technical assistance or coaching to address institution-specific policy and implementation barriers to scaling reforms.